HTTP-RPC/Kilo/README.md

 This can be used to process an API definition programatically; for example, to generate client-side stub code.

+If `IndexServlet` is deployed, a JSON description of all services can be obtained by submitting a `GET` request with an "Accept" type of "application/json".

 ## WebServiceProxy
 The `WebServiceProxy` class is used to issue API requests to a server.
 It provides a single constructor that accepts the following arguments: